At Large May 3, 2024 Cynthia Close

 Béla Iványl-Grünwald, Springtime Landscape, 1910.

-Hungarian painter Béla Iványl-Grünwald (1867-1940) was a modernist who focused on painting en plein air but whose mature work, such as that seen in Springtime Landscape (1910) boasts the vibrant color typical of the Fauves.
-Although influenced by the work of French Post-Impressionist Paul Gauguin, Iványl-Grünwald spent most of his life living and exhibiting his work in Hungry.
+Hungarian painter Béla Iványl-Grünwald (1867-1940) was a modernist who focused on painting en plein air, but whose mature work, such as that of Springtime Landscape (1910), boasts the vibrant color typical of the Fauves.
+Although influenced by the work of French Post-Impressionist Paul Gauguin, Iványl-Grünwald spent most of his life living and exhibiting his work in Hungary.

 9 of 10